JohnCoene/packer/docs/guide/installation.md

 ## R Package

-Once you have the dependency you can install {packer} from Github.
+Once you have the dependency you can install packer from Github.
 It's not yet on CRAN but eventually will be.

 ```r
 # install.packages("remotes")